sandeshkota/DesignPatterns/DesignPatterns/BehavioralPatterns/StrategyPattern/README.md

 ## STRATEGY PATTERN
-- It defines a family of algorithms.
-It enacapsulates each algorithm and allows it to be interachangable at run time.
+- It defines a family of algorithms and enacapsulates each algorithm and also allows it to be interachangable at run time.

 ## Code Example